metamorph-inc/openmeta-vahana/README.md

 ![tilt wing fuel_constraint doc vs. range comparison](images/openmeta-vahana-tilt-wing-fuel-weight-constraint.png)

 ## Vahana Configuration Trade Study
-Vahana is an Airbus A³ campaign to create a low-cost, single-passenger, electric VTOL aircraft.
-As part of their design process, Airbus conducted the Vahana Configuration Trade Study to better examine 2 different configurations (an electric helicopter and an electric eight-fan tilt-wing) using multidisciplinary design optimization (MDO).
+Vahana is an A³ campaign to create a low-cost, single-passenger, electric VTOL aircraft.
+As part of their design process, A³ conducted the Vahana Configuration Trade Study to better examine 2 different configurations (an electric helicopter and an electric eight-fan tilt-wing) using multidisciplinary design optimization (MDO).

-The A³ team set up a MDO sizing problem in which they compared an electric helicopter model and an electric eight-fan tilt-wing model over a range of operating distances (10 km to 200 km in 10 km steps).
+A³ set up a MDO sizing problem in which they compared an electric helicopter model and an electric eight-fan tilt-wing model over a range of operating distances (10 km to 200 km in 10 km steps).
 At each distance, both vehicle models were optimized seperately for Direct Operating Cost (DOC) by varying 5 design variables: Cruise Speed, Rotor Radius, Battery Mass, and Takeoff Mass.
 The A³ team also provided the optimizer with 3 constraint equations (4 if the vehicle was a helicopter) that defined certain design requirements _(e.g.: the vehicle's effective energy capacity had to be greater than the amount of energy required to execute a reserve ("worst case") mission)_.

 As a result of their Sizing Trade Study, the Vahana team concluded that an eight-fan, tilt-wing configuration would best meet their broad design requirements for a low-cost, single-passenger, electric VTOL aircraft.

 ## OpenMETA Vahana Configuration Trade Study
 Here at MetaMorph, we set out to first replicate the Vahana Configuration Trade Study's results using the OpenMETA toolset.
-Since OpenMETA is designed for Multidisciplinary Design Analysis and Optimization, we thought that it would be interesting to see if we could reproduce the A³ team's results using the OpenMETA toolset.
+Since OpenMETA is designed for Multidisciplinary Design Analysis and Optimization, we thought that it would be interesting to see if we could reproduce the A³'s results using the OpenMETA toolset.

 To read about the OpenMETA Vahana Configuration Trade Study, check out our [blog post](https://www.metamorphsoftware.com/blog/2017/8/31/openmeta-vahana-case-study-part-i).